TysonTheEmber/docs/docs/Aperture-API/tutorials/json-import-play.md

+---
+title: "Import & play a JSON path"
+description: "Place the JSON in your paths folder, import it, then play the path via /camera; quick step‑by‑step commands."
+image: "/assets/apertureapi.png"
+---

 # Import & play a JSON path
 1. Put `intro_flyover.json` into your world/server paths folder.
 2. Import and play: